shashwatrathod/redis-internals/README.md

 ## Features

 - RESP decoding for various data types (integers, strings, bulk strings, and arrays)
-- TCP server to handle incoming connections
+- Error handling
-- Command-line flag configuration for server settings
+- See [supported commands](#supported-commands) for a list of available commands.

 ## Installation